West Yorkshire — Local Guide 2026

 Net Zero Target: 2030

-Leeds City Council runs Community Climate Grants of up to £50,000 for community and social housing projects, and has invested £5 million in domestic solar through its climate emergency programme.
+Leeds City Council runs Community Climate Grants for community and social housing projects, and has invested substantially in domestic solar through its climate emergency programme.
 Individual homeowners in Leeds may also qualify for ECO4 funding (for properties with an EPC rating of D, E, F, or G) or the Great British Insulation Scheme.
-The national 0% VAT scheme on domestic solar panel installations runs until at least March 2027, saving around £300–600 on a typical system compared to the pre-2022 position.
+The national 0% VAT scheme on domestic solar panel installations runs until at least March 2027, a meaningful saving on a typical system compared to the pre-2022 position.
 Smart Export Guarantee payments are made by energy suppliers and require no application — you simply sign up after installation.

 Planning Permission in Leeds